danswer-ai/danswer/CONTRIBUTING.md

 For the backend, you'll need to setup pre-commit hooks (black / reorder-python-imports).
 First, install pre-commit (if you don't have it already) following the instructions [here](https://pre-commit.com/#installation).
-Then, from the `danswer/backend` directory, run:
+Then, from the `spectra/backend` directory, run:
 ```bash
 pre-commit install
 ```

-Additionally, we use `mypy` for static type checking.
-Danswer is fully type-annotated, and we would like to keep it that way!
+Additionally, we use `mypy` for static type checking. spectra is fully type-annotated, and we would like to keep it that way!
-To run the mypy checks manually, run `python -m mypy .` from the `danswer/backend` directory.
+To run the mypy checks manually, run `python -m mypy .` from the `spectra/backend` directory.

 #### Web
 We use `prettier` for formatting.
-The desired version (2.8.8) will be installed via a `npm i` from the `danswer/web` directory.
+The desired version (2.8.8) will be installed via a `npm i` from the `spectra/web` directory.
-To run the formatter, use `npx prettier --write .` from the `danswer/web` directory.
+To run the formatter, use `npx prettier --write .` from the `spectra/web` directory.
 Please double check that prettier passes before creating a pull request.

 ### Release Process
-Danswer follows the semver versioning standard.
+spectra follows the semver versioning standard.
 A set of Docker containers will be pushed automatically to DockerHub with every tag.
-You can see the containers [here](https://hub.docker.com/search?q=danswer%2F).
+You can see the containers [here](https://hub.docker.com/search?q=spectra%2F).